pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 Describing your groups helps you think about how you should collect stories and what you should do with them.

-4. Here the NarraFirma user is doing a little sensmaking exercise based on some "project stories" they told, about what might happen when they do the project.
+4. Here the NarraFirma user is doing a little sensemaking exercise based on some stories they told about what might happen when they do the project.
 Thinking in stories during project planning helps to make better decisions about how to carry out the project.

 5. Here the NarraFirma user is deciding how they will collect stories.
 They are looking at recommendations